burnettethan63-a11y/inet_4031_adduser_script/README.md

 # inet_4031_adduser_script
 # Program Description:
-This program automates the process of creating user accounts on ubuntu systems.
+This program automates the process of creating user accounts on Ubuntu systems.
+It makes the process of system administration much quicker, consistent, and is much less error-prone than adding one user at a time.
+Normally, a system admin would use the command line to create new users.
+He would use the sudo adduser username or sudo useradd -m username command, then assign passwords and create home directories.
+As you can see, this process looks like it takes a while and is pretty repetitive.
+This Python script uses the same Ubuntu user-management commands and runs them automatically through the program, so the user does not have to type each command manually every time.